Nadia Reid Album Reviews

 2014, 8/10

-Highlights include the opening ‘Runway’, with its evocative opening line, “When I hit the ground in all my glory/I will know where I have come from” and guitarist Sam Taylor’s shimmering textures accompanying Reid’s acoustic picking.
-‘Call The Days’ has a beautiful hook, while the louder ‘Reaching Through’ and ‘Holy Low’ provide punchy contrast to the low key songs.
+Highlights include the opening ‘Runway’, with its evocative opening line, “When I hit the ground in all my glory/I will know where I have come from”.
+Guitarist Sam Taylor’s shimmering textures accompany Reid’s acoustic picking.
+‘Call The Days’ has a beautiful hook, while the louder ‘Reaching Through’ and ‘Holy Low’ provide punchy contrast to the low-key songs.

 Listen To Formation, Look For The Signs is an assured, impressive debut, but Reid would surpass it with her next effort.